AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 > **Note**: For all the examples that follow, we'll let $$n = 1$$.
 That is, our input $$x^{(i)}$$s will just be scalar values.
 In reality, this changes nothing about the least squares method.

-{% include linkedHeading.html heading="Example 1: Least Squares Straight-Line Fit" level=2 %}
+## Example 1: Least Squares Straight-Line Fit

 Suppose we're given these data points for a least squares line fitting problem: